theborg3of5/Userscripts/youtubeRSSExport/README.md

   * Fix issue with slightly-differently-formatted links in sidebar
 * 1.2 (2/6/21)
   * Add a fallback method for figuring out where to put the button when we can't find a "Subscriptions" label (use the second section header).
+* 1.3 (3/3/21)
+  * Reduce styling around button so it stays outside of the first subscription's click target.

 ---